isomerpages/moe-corporationpri/_cca/Visual & Performing Arts/Chinese Dance.md

 </td>
 <td rowspan="1" colspan="1">
 <p>"Chinese Dance is interesting and fun because we can learn and explore
-the Chinese Dance culture.
-In the Chinese Dance CCA, we learnt good things take time.
-We learn to be patient because we know we need ample time to loosen our muscles to become flexible, practice our dance steps again and again to perform a good dance performance in order to achieve a good result in SYF.</p>
-<p>I like the team spirit in our dance CCA as we would always work together
-and try our best to make sure our dance steps are synchronize.
-We learnt to work together as a team to give a good performance."</p>
+the Chinese dance culture.
+We learned that good things take time.
+We learn to be patient because we need to use ample time to loosen our muscles to become flexible and practice our dance steps consistently.
+I like the team spirit in our dance CCA, we always work together and try our best to synchronize our dance steps.
+We learned to work together as a team to give a good performance.”</p>
 <p></p>
 <p>Tzivya Chan Yee Rou from Endurance 1 (2024)</p>
 <p></p>
-<p>"Chinese Dance is a good CCA because we learnt we can give a good dance
+<p>“Chinese Dance is a good CCA because we learned that we can deliver a
-performance when we work together.
-Personally, I also learnt to be more responsible."</p>
+good dance performance when we work together.
+Personally, I also learned to be more responsible by practising dance moves consistently during my own free time.”</p>
 <p></p>
 <p>Wong Jun Kee from Endurance 1 (2024)</p>
 </td>